 TECHNOLOGY AND PRIVACY FACEBOOK POSTS USED IN INSURANCE CLAIM – MN LAWYER

 Technology can be both helpful — and scary.
-There was an interesting article recently in the StarTribune about police use of unmanned ariel drones — the ones who helped revolutionize modern warfare in Iraq and Afghanistan.
+There was an interesting article recently in the StarTribune about police use of unmanned aerial drones.
+Drones were initially used to revolutionize modern warfare in Iraq and Afghanistan.
 In North Dakota, the police used an unmanned drone to assist in the arrest of a U.S. citizen on his own property.

 Drones have many good uses.
 For example, scouting rural areas for lost children or identifying hot spots in forest fires before they get out of control.
 However, the use of drones to spy on people on their own private property raises privacy concerns and is even scary.
 Interesting article below:

 YES THE INSURANCE COMPANY MAY BE SPYING ON YOU